FranciscoCalvillo/Prueba-Tenica/README.md

   ```sh
   node --version
   ```
-<p> To instal Node JS you only have to download the .exe int he main page and follow the instructions</p>
+<p> To instal Node JS you only have to download the .exe in the main page and follow the instructions</p>

 * Mongo DB
   ```sh